Allegations of apartheid by country: Israel

-In 2021, Human Rights Watch stated in a report that Israel commits apartheid and persecution against the Palestinians throughout Gaza, the West Bank and Israel.
-In 2022, Amnesty International also stated in a report that Israel commits apartheid.
-Amnesty International's report illustrated Israeli government's discriminatory treatment of Palestinians in Israel, in the occupied territories, and in exile.
-According to the report, Israel has engaged in a "system of oppression and domination" of Palestinians, including through segregation, military rule, and restrictions on Palestinians' right to political participation.

 Malaysia

 Due to the concept of Ketuanan Melayu enshrined in the country's constitution, which directly translates to "Malay Supremacy", as well as Bumiputera, Malaysia's structural institutions has been noted by many opposition groups, government critics and human rights observers as being analogous to apartheid in various forms.
 This has been noted specifically against its citizens who are of ethnic Chinese and Indian descent, as well as other various minorities.
-In Malaysia, a citizen that is not considered to be bumiputera face many roadblocks and discrimination in matters such as economic freedom, education, healthcare and housing, leading to a de facto second-class citizen status.
-Malaysia is also not a signatory of the International Convention on the Elimination of All Forms of Racial Discrimination (ICERD), one of the only few countries in the world not to do so.
+In Malaysia, a citizen who is not considered to be bumiputera faces obstacles and discrimination in matters such as economic freedom, education, healthcare and housing, leading to a de facto second-class citizen status.
+Malaysia is also one of the few countries in the world that is not a signatory to the International Convention on the Elimination of All Forms of Racial Discrimination (ICERD).
 A possible ratification in 2018 led to an anti-ICERD mass rally by Malay supremacists at the country's capital to prevent it, threatening a racial conflict if it does happen.

-Examples include in education, whereby the country's pre-university matriculation programmes specifically has a 90:10 admissions quota that favours bumiputera students, despite bumiputeras already making up a majority in the country.
+Examples include in education, in which the country's pre-university matriculation programmes specifically has a 90:10 admissions quota that favours bumiputera students, despite bumiputeras already making up a majority in the country.
 In addition, government-funded public universities such as Universiti Teknologi MARA (UiTM) exclusively only permits bumiputera citizens as students.
 In addition, the ownership of land significantly differs between citizens depending on race.
 For example, numerous plots of land throughout the country, a significant factor needed for housing, are usually reserved only for either bumiputeras and Malays, also known as Bumiputera Lot or Malay Reserved Land (MRL).
 MRL's are specifically available only for Malays, with even non-Malay bumiputeras not eligible.